 Megabytes (MB) to Kilobytes (KB) Converter

-Enter your Megabytes (MB) value to convert to Kilobytes (KB).
+Type your storage value in the input field to find Kilobytes (KB) equivalent of your Megabyte (MB) value.
 1 MB = 1,000 KB, calculated across both decimal (SI) and binary (IEC) standards.

 Convert Megabytes to Kilobytes